Bethune-Cookman faculty demand answers on finances

-Faculty members at one of Florida's best known historically black universities marched to the president's office to express their concerns about the school's financial woes.
+Faculty members at Bethune-Cookman University marched to the president's office to express their concerns about the historically black Florida school's financial woes.

-About 30 faculty members at Bethune-Cookman University presented a letter Monday to the school's interim president, Hubert Grimes.
+About 30 faculty members at the university presented a letter Monday to the school's interim president, Hubert Grimes.

 School leaders have been criticized for a deal to build new dormitories that school officials have since said they can't afford.
 The school has filed a lawsuit against former president Edison O. Jackson and others, alleging corruption and fraud.